emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-http-operations.md

 ### 3.1 Determining the HTTP Operations in eMagiz

-When you look at the conceptual idea of the API Gateway, exposing backend operations via a centralized location to the outside world it stands to reason that when you setup your API Gateway (i.e. the front-end facing part) start with the backend operation you want to expose.
+When you look at the conceptual idea of the API Gateway, exposing backend operations via a centralized location to the outside world it stands to reason that when you set up your API Gateway (i.e. the front-end facing part) start with the backend operation you want to expose.

 When the backend operation also adheres to the RESTful principles you can simply reuse that HTTP method.
-For example if they have a GET operation to a HTTP Operation that you want to expose you should also have a GET operation on the API Gateway side.
+For example, if they have a GET operation to an HTTP Operation that you want to expose you should also have a GET operation on the API Gateway side.

-To expose a backend operation directly in the API Gateway double click on the backend system and look for the Endpoint operations that are available
+To expose a backend operation directly in the API Gateway double click on the backend system and look for the available Endpoint operations

 <p align="center"><img src="../../img/microlearning/ml-api-http-operations--endpoint-operations.png"></p>

 Select one of them and press the button Expose in Gateway.
 This will lead you to the following pop-up.
-In this pop-up select the message type (the resource) that you want to link this operation to and press expose.
+In this pop-up select, the message type (the resource) that you want to link this operation to and press expose.

 <p align="center"><img src="../../img/microlearning/ml-api-http-operations--endpoint-operations-message-type.png"></p>